ALSalsabeela/MUT-master/README.md

-Most Used Tools (MUT) is a project have most used tools in android collected in one project
+Most Used Tools (MUT) is a project have most used function , classes and controls in android collected in one project

 This project have 3 parts